Kowa High Lander Prominar 32×82 Observation Binocular

 Colour Fringing.
 One of the main attributes that set the High Landers apart from all other birding optics is that the objective lens has a lens of pure fluorite crystal.
 This material has optical characteristics that make it superior to glass in several ways.
 One of its most obvious benefits to my eye is the very good control of colour fringing.
 As with even the very best of optics, it can just be made out in extreme situations of dark objects against very light backgrounds.

 Field of View.
 I think that the width of field is a major contributor to the ‘wow’ response when you first look through these bins.
-The apparent field of view of 70⁰ is significantly wider than that of even a Swarovski TS series fixed 30x, which, at 65⁰, is regarded as respectably wide.
+The apparent field of view of 70⁰ is significantly wider than that of even a ATS/STS series with a fixed 30x, which, at 65⁰, is regarded as respectably wide.

 Colour Fidelity.
 Experience has taught me that this is a bit of a subjective factor, but for my money it seems neutral, though, as with all the very bright optics I’ve looked through, the colours are a shade less intense.